Mike-Revy/BTC-python-/README.md

 crazy.py -- I had a lot of trouble importing python libraries.
 Best is to use npm install ..
 I did it the 'hard' way and downloaded and put everything somewhere on my computer .. doh!
 This program shows me windows path and tests to se if I can import all the libraries I wanted.
 If it runs without throwing an error - u should be good.

+ec_math.py .. has a bug I need to fix